aslanshaken/KZImmigrantGuide/README.md

 # Qazaq Republic in the USA<!-- omit in toc -->
 Link - https://qazaq-republic.netlify.app/

-### Name of programming project:
-“Qazaq Republic in the USA”

 ### Programming languages I use for this project:
  React for front end and Ruby on Rails for back end, AWS for cloud storage.